peprollc/Pepro-Terms/Readme.md

     - The act of embedding offensive script
     - The act of trying to steal personal information
     - The act of making a large amount of access
-    - Please refrain from other nuisances other than this.
+    - Please refrain from other nuisances.

-## Last
+## Wish

-- A fun pacing programming moment!!
+- A fun programming moment!!